grpc/grpc.io/content/en/blog/performance-benchmarks-gke.md

   for running a batch of tests on the same gRPC version, or for running the same test repeatedly.

-In addition to the controller, the [Test Infra] repository contains a set of [tools], including a test runner and tools to build and delete prebuilt worker images, as well as a [dashboard] implementation.
+In addition to the controller, the [Test Infra][testinfra] repository contains a set of [tools][], including a test runner and tools to build and delete prebuilt worker images, as well as a [dashboard](#dashboard) implementation.

 The tools related to prebuilt workers use `gcloud` internally and are dependent on GKE.
 Other than that, all components of the framework are built on Kubernetes